Friends remember teen killed in accidental shooting

 SPRINGDALE, Ark.
-(KNWA) — Friends are remembering the 19-year-old killed in what Springdale Police are calling an accidental shooting.
+(KFTA) — Friends are remembering the 19-year-old killed in what Springdale Police are calling an accidental shooting.

 The fact that I knew him and I was friends with him it hurts that this happened.Jason Shepherd